DerekCresswell/GameDesign11/2 Dice Game/5 Loops.md

 ```

 As we said, the for loop will execute a block of code a certain amount of times.
 In our case printing "Hello World" five times.\
-Let's go over the three main parts of making a `for` loop which you can remember with the mnemonic F.O.R. suprisingly.
+Let's go over the three main parts of making a `for` loop which you can remember with the mnemonic F.O.R. conveniently.

 * **F**irst
 	We need to initialize a variable that keeps track of how many times we've looped.\